Kojima Productions: Independent studio

-On June 12, 2022, during Microsoft's digital presentation, Kojima announced that it had partnered with Xbox Game Studios to develop a new game featuring a "never before-seen concept" and leveraging Microsoft's "cutting-edge cloud technology".
+In October 2020, it was confirmed that the company is working on the next game in development.
+On June 12, 2022, during Microsoft's digital presentation, Kojima announced that it had partnered with Xbox Game Studios to make a game featuring a "never before-seen concept" and leveraging Microsoft's "cutting-edge cloud technology".
+Kojima and Jordan Peele appeared at The Game Awards 2023, while revealing the game OD.